tmscer/rust-course/README.md

 where `server-address` is in format `ip:port`, default is `localhost:11111`.

+Directories `./files` and `./images` are created if they don't exist.

 Server handles connection on the main thread and spawns a new thread for each client.

 ## Links